TheCodeKing/SaintModeCache.Net/README.md

 var cache = new SaintModeCache(new MemoryCache("MyCache", null), 60);
 ```
 ### GetOrCreate
-Get cache value is exists or block for single thread to create cache item.
-Uses the default expires policy from constructor if set, or infinite.
+Get cache value if exists or block for single thread to create cache item.
+Uses the default expires policy from constructor if set, or default policy defined by constructor.
 ``` CSharpe
 cache.GetOrCreate("MyKey", k =>
         string.Concat("Value for key: ", k));